ClaudiZiko/kerja/README.md

 # "It was beautiful making memories with her.
 I just wish I had been brave enough to admit that I loved her."

 ![Gambar](https://raw.githubusercontent.com/ClaudiZiko/OnlyMee/ClaudiZikoMyne/IMG_20250220_234820.png)

+### I already made a website called "Development Stage."
+I wanted to meet you and have you press it right in front of me—that was the only way I could express it.
+And I failed.
+I hope you see this!